tianxu07/Local-Controller-for-Chihiros-Devices/README.md

 - Passive fan RPM telemetry
 - Passive temperature telemetry

+### Upstream devices intentionally not enabled in v1.4.0

+Some devices are present in the upstream project but are intentionally not exposed as writable devices in Chihiros Local Controller 1.4.0.

+These include:

+- Commander 1
+- WRGB II Pro
+- WRGB II Slim
+- Universal WRGB
+- C II RGB
+- Z Light TINY
+- Tiny Terrarium Egg

+Upstream registry presence does not automatically mean that the device is supported by this project.

+The v1.4.0 implementation uses a fail-closed approach and only enables device profiles for which the expected transport and protocol behavior were considered sufficiently defined.

 Compatibility with every hardware or firmware revision cannot be guaranteed.

-If you own one of these devices and test it successfully, feedback is welcome.
+If you own one of the upstream-derived supported devices and test it successfully, feedback is welcome.

+---

-### Schedule support
+## Schedule support

 Light schedule editing is **not supported** in v1.4.0.

 The application is intended primarily for direct/manual local BLE control.

 Manual light operation may override an existing device schedule.

+For simple daily on/off timing, using a **smart plug** is recommended.

-To return to normal schedule-driven operation, use the official My Chihiros application after the local connection has ended.
+If you need to create, edit, or restore the light's normal schedule, use the official **My Chihiros** application after the local connection has ended.

+Chihiros Local Controller does not currently provide a light schedule editor or write stored light schedules to supported devices.

 ---